-The biosphere in which human societies have developed was created by feedbacks between the climate and biodiversity.
-The formidable material of interactions between the climate and the living world is however extremely fragile and currently heavily affected by our activities.
+Climate change and biodiversity are first and foremost the stakes which condition the future of humans on this planet.
+However, the formidable fabric of interactions between the climate and the living world is extremely fragile and is currently heavily affected by our activities.